gracm0/a3-gracemahoney/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy

+I used Railway.
+Difficulty navigating - could not figure out how to change visibility and could not find url for a solid 20 min.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...